Don't Get Fooled! Ingredients To Look For And Avoid In Eyelash Serums

 Key Ingredients: DHT Blockers (Natural Grape & Pumpkin Seed Extracts, Trifolium Pratense (Clover) Flower Extract, and Panax Ginseng Root Extract)

 The proven alternative for toxic and hormone-free formula is a peptide-based serum.

-Peptides in your lash serum are a good indication that an eyelash serum can boost appearance of your lashes.
+Peptides in your lash serum are a good indication that an eyelash serum can boost the appearance of your lashes.
 "These protein fragments are believed to promote hair growth from within the follicle and lengthen the growth cycle," says Kelly Dobos, a cosmetic chemist and president of the U.S. Society of Cosmetic Chemist.
 There are also multiple clinical studies showcasing tremendous growth in eyelashes and the growth of new eyelashes!
 Is every peptide equal?
-No. Multiple peptides serve different purposes and stages of eyelash or eyebrow growth.
+No. Multiple peptides serve different purposes and functions.
 Using the same purpose peptide in the formula at the same stage of the eyelash growth will not double the effect.
-Instead, look for serums with peptides that target each phase of eyelash growth to maximize the results.
+Instead, look for serums with peptides that target each phase of eyelash cycle to maximize the results.
 For example, ADOREYES Plus Lashes serum uses Triple Peptide Complex to act on all three lash cycle stages with time-released peptides.

 Check the listed peptides on the product label.
 Some of the proven peptides with clinical studies are Acetyl Tetrapeptide-3, Myristoyl Pentapeptide-17, and Biotinoyl Tripeptide-1.
 As these are actives, you want to make sure that there are listed on the product label as the first with the highest concentration.